SathvikKS/T-Load/README.md

-# T-Embed
+# T-Lmbed
 steps
-chmod +x setup.sh
+chmod +x tload

-then run it by ./setup.sh
+then run it by----> ./tload

+you must select option 0 and install the requirements

-then start the process by ./easy.sh
+then start the process by---> tload

 Please make sure that you have installed metasploit on termux.
 Also note the path of the metsploit framework